Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Methodology

 \subsection{Daily Patterns Preprocessing}

-All measurement timestamps in the FCC MBA raw datasets use the Coordinated Universal Time (UTC).
+All measurement timestamps in the \gls{FCC} \gls{MBA} raw datasets use the \gls{UTC}.
 The unit profile dataset provides a timezone offset for each test unit.
-We used that information to convert UTC timestamps to the test unit's local time.
-This step reduced the number of test units available for daily patterns analysis to approximately 3000.
+We used that information to convert \gls{UTC} timestamps to the test unit's local time.
+This step reduced the number of test units available for daily patterns analysis to approximately 3,000.

+The reduction is caused by an incomplete unit profile dataset.
+Not all test units are included in the dataset, primarily because some of the information needs to be manually verified with the \glspl{ISP} and the unit profile dataset is published by the \gls{FCC} infrequently.
+Thus, we lack the timezone information for test units that are not included in the unit profile dataset and must exclude such test units from daily pattern analysis.

-For some test units and months, a daylight savings time conversion should also have been performed.
+For some test units and months, a daylight saving time conversion should also have been performed.
 We omitted this step as it would not have changed our daily traffic patterns significantly.

-For each month, we define the average downloaded ($D$) and uploaded data ($U$) as
+For each month, we define the average downloaded ($\overline{D}$) and uploaded data ($\overline{U}$) as

-where ``test unit" refers to test units that kept sending measurements from January 2019 to June 2020, i.e., we focus on test units that have been running for over a year and can thus be considered stable.
+where $N$ is the number of test units that kept sending measurements from January 2019 to June 2020, i.e., we focus on test units that have been running for over a year and can thus be considered stable. $wired\_rx$, $wifi\_rx$, $wired\_tx$, and $wifi\_tx$ refer to columns in the \textit{datausage} \gls{MBA} dataset.